makise-homura/rumia/README.md

 file.
 If none of these scripts are useful for you, you may write your own based on supplied scripts as examples.
 It should read the battery value of your system and print it as a decimal value from 0 to 100, or print 0 on error.
+Output should not contain leading and trailing spaces, but may contain a trailing newline.

 For RUMIA to be able to check CPU temperatures, you should copy one of the `remote_scripts/get_temperature_*` scripts to the remote computer as